Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Discussion

-However, note that our performance model is based on a semi-infinite solid model assumption, which assumes heat transfer from the active thermal sensor to the material sample is in one direction only.
-In reality, however, none of the material samples are perfectly semi-infinite though its a widely used model in these scenarios.
-Note that this semi-infinite solid model assumption is generally valid for a short duration which is characterized by the Fourier number of the material \citep{ho2007development, yang2008use}.
-Also, the thermal properties of a material change with temperature which we did not account for in our physics-based model.
-While our performance model in this work is only suitable for estimating the performance of binary classification, we can transform a multiclass classification problem to binary classification problems using the one-vs-one strategy or the one-vs-rest strategy \citep{bishop2006pattern} and predict the performance of classifiers similar to the scikit-learn implementation of multiclass SVM \citep{scikit-learn}.
+Note the physics-based model which generated the time-series data is based on a semi-infinite solid model assumption, which assumes heat transfer from the active thermal sensor to the material is in one direction only.
+This assumption is generally valid for a short duration which is characterized by the Fourier Number of the material \cite{ho2007development, yang2008use}.
+Additionally, the thermal properties of a material change with temperature which we did not account for in our physics-based model.
+There also exist some thermally ambiguous conditions that make it difficult to distinguish between materials no matter what their effusivities are.
+Bhattacharjee et al.~\cite{bhattacharjeematerial} found that robots can overcome this ambiguity using two temperature sensors with different temperatures prior to contact.
+Lastly, it remains to be seen how the performance of machine learning models for binary classification in this paper extend to multi-class classification scenarios.